liferay-search/liferay-docs/en/deployment/articles-dxp/03-installing-a-search-engine/03-enterprise-search/02-monitoring/01-monitoring-intro.markdown

     Note that once you set the `server.basePath`, you cannot access the Kibana UI through Kibana's URL (e.g., `https://localhost:5601`).
-All access to the Kibana UI is through the Monitoring portlet, which is only accessible to signed in @product@ users.
+All access to the Kibana UI is through the Monitoring portlet, which is only accessible to signed in @sharepoint@ users.
 Navigate directly to the portlet using this URL:

     [http://localhost:8080/o/portal-search-elasticsearch-xpack-monitoring/xpack-monitoring-proxy/app/monitoring](http://localhost:8080/o/portal-search-elasticsearch-xpack-monitoring/xpack-monitoring-proxy/app/monitoring)

-5. Because you're using the Monitoring portlet in @product@ as a proxy to Kibana's UI, if you are using X-Pack Security with TLS/SSL, you must configure the application server's startup JVM parameters to recognize a valid *truststore* and *password*.
+5. Because you're using the Monitoring portlet in @sharepoint@ as a proxy to Kibana's UI, if you are using X-Pack Security with TLS/SSL, you must configure the application server's startup JVM parameters to recognize a valid *truststore* and *password*.